psaiteja/psaiteja.github.io/content/publication/wisec-2022/index.md

 - Vijayanta Jain
 - Sanonda Datta Gupta
 - Sepideh Ghanavati
-- Sai Teja Peddinti
+- admin
 - Collin McMillan

-date: '2022-01-01'
+date: '2022-05-16'
+doi: 10.1145/3507657.3528543

 publishDate: '2025-07-30T18:33:34.943953Z'

 publication_types:
 - paper-conference

-publication: '*Proceedings of the 15th ACM Conference on Security and Privacy in Wireless and Mobile Networks*'
+publication: 'Proceedings of the 15th ACM Conference on Security and Privacy in Wireless and Mobile Networks'
-doi: 10.1145/3507657.3528543
+publication_short: 'ACM WiSec'

 abstract: Interpreting and describing mobile applications' privacy behaviors to ensure creating consistent and accurate privacy notices is a challenging task for developers.
   Traditional approaches to creating privacy notices are based on predefined templates